 In eight days, Christians will again celebrate the miracle that forever changed the world.
 When God became one of us in Jesus, being born into our world in Bethlehem, we received a promise of hope we never thought possible and a blessing of joy we never believed our hearts could know.
 This is why Christians profess that in Jesus we meet our king and redeemer, our savior and messiah.

 But Jesus will be a king dramatically unlike other kings and a savior it is easy to overlook.
-The reading from Genesis foretells the royal life of Israel.
+Today’s reading from Genesis foretells the royal life of Israel.
 Jacob announces to his son Judah that he, like other kings, will conquer his enemies, receive homage from the people, and be like a lion, “the king of beasts,” that everyone fears to approach.
 By contrast, the psalm response envisions the reign of God that will break into the world in Jesus.
 Jesus will rule with the wisdom, mercy, and goodness of God.
 Under his kingship, the world will overflow in justice and peace.
 The poor will not be trampled, crushed, and forgotten, but liberated.
 The suffering will not be overlooked or ignored but comforted and healed.

 Paul J. Wadell is Professor Emeritus of Theology & Religious Studies at St. Norbert College in De Pere, Wisconsin, and a member of the Passionist Family.